g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                     >  to 10.200.0.6 via ge-0/0/3.0, Push 250, Push 33(top)
                        to 10.200.0.11 via ge-0/0/4.0, Push 250, Push 33(top)
 ```
-If the connection between R1-CE fails, the IRB interface will not goes down, then R1 will export the prefix yet.
-To solve this possible issue, we can export the MAC-IP routes into VRF, to optimize this routing.
+If the physical connection between R1 and the CE fails, the IRB interface itself will not go down, meaning R1 will continue to export the /24 prefix, potentially blackholing traffic.
+To solve this issue and establish optimal forwarding, we can export the specific MAC/IP routes into the VRF.

-We need to add a simple knob into EVPN instances:
+We just need to add a simple knob inside the EVPN routing instances:
 ```
 set routing-instances EVPN-CE12 protocols evpn remote-ip-host-routes set routing-instances EVPN-CE34 protocols evpn remote-ip-host-routes
 ```
-This knob makes the PE leak the MAC-IP routes from evpn rib, to the inet rib.
-This knob not allow the PE to generate type 5 routes, only do a local process to put the mac-ip routes into the inet rib.
+This knob tells the PE to leak the MAC/IP routes from the evpn RIB down into the inet RIB of the VRF.
+Note that this does not generate a Type 5 route; it’s simply a local process that installs the host route (/32) into the local routing table to optimize forwarding.
 ```
 root@R3> show route 10.16.12.12
 ....